USD ($)

 banner image

-Devices in the same VLANs can communicate with each other while devices in different VLANs require their respective VLAN gateway IP addresses configured either on Layer 3 switch or a router.
+Devices within the same VLAN can communicate directly, while those in different VLANs need their respective gateway IP addresses configured on a Layer 3 switch or router to communicate.
+This setup allows for efficient data transfer and network management.

 Here is the configuration of a Layer 2 switch.